 Take Synthroid exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Synthroid works best if you take it on an empty stomach, at least 30 minutes before breakfast.
 Follow your doctor's dosing instructions and try to take the medicine at the same time each day.

 While using Synthroid, you may need frequent medical tests.
 Tell any doctor, dentist, or surgeon who treats you that you are using levothyroxine.